danthedaniel/tildes-mc-extension/README.md

 ![Screenshot](pics/screenshot.png)

-Clicking on the globe will show the player's location on the DynMap.
+Clicking on the globe will show the player's location on BlueMap.